wp-plugins/image-slider-widget/readme.txt

 We already provide awesome slider image lightbox option in slider settings so you can set the slider to opened into the lightbox when it's clicked.
 What more?

 = Responsive Slider =
-If you are interested in adding top class **image slider** on your website then here you will find the right slider plugin which will assist you to do that properly.
+If you are interested in adding top class **slider** on your website then here you will find the right slider plugin which will assist you to do that properly.
 Easy Image Slider will speed up the daily web design or development work.
 This slider plugin fully responsive and will adapt to any devices, Firefox, Chrome, Safari, iOS, Android, IE7+

 ### Plugin in Action (lite)